Prevention of an Arms Race in Outer Space

 The Prevention of an Arms Race in Outer Space document is a 1981 UN resolution that reaffirms the fundamental principles of the 1967 Outer Space Treaty and advocates for a ban on the weaponization of space."

-The Ad Hoc PAROS Committee (Cttee) is a subsidiary body to the Conference on Disarmament (CoD).
-In 1985 after much diplomatic discussion, agreement was reached on the Cttee mandate at the CoD.
+The Ad Hoc PAROS Committee (Cttee) is a subsidiary body to the Conference on Disarmament (CD).
+In 1985 after much diplomatic discussion, agreement was reached on the Cttee mandate at the CD.
 For many years, the mandate of Cttee was renewed annually instead of it having a permanent mandate, owing to diplomatic disagreement.
 The Cttee mandate wording limited it, and it was not a proper "negotiating forum".
 The Cttee mandate was to examine: